Example of a Parts Integration with NLP

-6. Separate intention from behavior: Reframe each part so that they realize that they actually have the same intention by chunking up — ask, “What is the intention …” or “For what purpose …” (Begin chunking up first with the part that has the unwanted state or behavior.
+6. Separate intention from behaviour: Reframe each part so that they realise that they actually have the same intention by chunking up — ask, “What is the intention …” or “For what purpose …” (Begin chunking up first with the part that has the unwanted state or behaviour.
 As you do, make sure that the client’s intention stays associated.)

 1. Now, have the parts notice they were once part of a larger whole.